Homesteading Family Logo

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

-5 Ways to Use or Preserve Extra Eggs
+5 Ways to Preserve Eggs for Long-Term Storage

 A woman standing in the kitchen with dozens of farm fresh eggs.

-Preserving your eggs in times of plenty so you can use them when you don’t have enough is one of our favorite things to do!
-Whether it’s scrambled eggs, pickled eggs, water-glassing fresh eggs, freezing eggs, freeze drying eggs, or even making homemade aged eggnog, we’re always looking for ways to not let a single egg go to waste.
+Preserving eggs in times of plenty so you can use them when you don’t have enough is one of our favorite methods of food preservation!
+Whether it’s scrambled eggs, pickled eggs, water-glassing fresh eggs, freezing eggs, freeze drying eggs, or even making homemade eggnog, we’re always looking for ways to not let a single egg go to waste.

-With that in mind, we’re so excited to announce our newest class all about preserving fresh eggs!
-In this class, we’re teaching you NINE different egg preservation techniques so you can enjoy those farm-fresh eggs all year-round.
+With that in mind, we’re so excited to provide our class all about preserving fresh eggs!
+In this video series, we teach you TEN step-by-step egg preservation techniques, complete with Homesteading Family’s Favorite Egg Recipes eBook and full student support to answer all of your questions.

 When spring and summertime come around and you have an abundance of eggs, make sure you begin with understanding how to properly handle farm fresh eggs, and then be thinking ahead on how to use them or save them up.